smukkand/google-signout/README.md

 # Google SignOut Script
 `An automation script that wil signoff the users based on filters, the logic follows as below:`

-    1- Script will fetch and store all users from gsuite to file "usersList/allGoogleUsers.txt"
+    1- Script will fetch and store all users from gsuite to file usersList/allGoogleUsers.txt

-    2- Check if there are users mentioned in excludeList.txt, if yes, remove those and add the all other users to inludeList.txt
+    2- Check if there are users mentioned in usersList/excludeList.txt, if yes, remove those and add the all other users to usersList/inludeList.txt

-    3- Check if there are users in includeList.txt, if yes - process only it, else add the all users to inludeList from step-1
+    3- Check if there are users in usersList/includeList.txt, if yes - process only it, else add the all users to inludeList from step-1

 # Requirements
 # Install the Google client library
   pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

   pip3 install pandas

 # Administrative Access to Google workspace